 - Further along in your pregnancy.
 Around 30 weeks you’ll have a karate ninja warrior in your belly, and then little by little the movements will get smaller and less ferocious.
 Your mom alarms might go off, just because things are different.
 BUT, less movement (or less intense movements) are normal at this time.
 BUT it should just be little by little (due to there being less room), not a drastic change.

-Clearly, less fetal movement can happen if something is wrong — which is WHY you pay close attention to fetal movement.
+- And, of course, less fetal movement can happen if something is wrong — which is WHY you pay close attention to fetal movement.

 I also have a whole post on if you’re having increased fetal movement, if it means labor is near.
+I also have a post if you’re 30 weeks and movement seem less.

 Baby Kick counts taking longer